mattmarc44/code-challenge--space-images/README.md

 ### When you're done

 Commit your changes & push them up to your forked repo.
-Then open a Pull Request for ..., we'll review you work remotely!
+Then open a Pull Request against https://github.com/MikeRogers0/space-images, we'll review you work remotely!

 ## Your tasks